tomislavlevak/head-md-time-in-time-out/process/README.md

 		The information processing (IP) metaphor of human intelligence now dominates human thinking, both on the street and in the sciences.
 		There is virtually no form of discourse about intelligent human behaviour that proceeds without employing this metaphor, just as no form of discourse about intelligent human behaviour could proceed in certain eras and cultures without reference to a spirit or deity.
 		The validity of the IP metaphor in today’s world is generally assumed without question.

 		But the IP metaphor is, after all, just another metaphor – a story we tell to make sense of something we don’t actually understand.
 		And like all the metaphors that preceded it, it will certainly be cast aside at some point – either replaced by another metaphor or, in the end, replaced by actual knowledge.

 		Just over a year ago, on a visit to one of the world’s most prestigious research institutes, I challenged researchers there to account for intelligent human behaviour without reference to any aspect of the IP metaphor.
 They couldn’t do it, and when I politely raised the issue in subsequent email communications, they still had nothing to offer months later.
 They saw the problem.
 They didn’t dismiss the challenge as trivial.
 But they couldn’t offer an alternative.
 In other words, the IP metaphor is ‘sticky’.
 It encumbers our thinking with language and ideas that are so powerful we have trouble thinking around them.

 		The faulty logic of the IP metaphor is easy enough to state.
 It is based on a faulty syllogism – one with two reasonable premises and a faulty conclusion.
 Reasonable premise #1: all computers are capable of behaving intelligently.
 		Reasonable premise #2: all computers are information processors.
 Faulty conclusion: all entities that are capable of behaving intelligently are information processors.

-		Setting aside the formal language, the idea that humans must be information processors just because computers are information processors is just plain silly, and when, some day, the IP metaphor is finally abandoned, it will almost certainly be seen that way by historians, just as we now view the hydraulic and mechanical metaphors to be silly.
+		Setting aside the formal language, the idea that humans must be information processors just because computers are information processors is just plain silly, and when, some day, the IP metaphor is finally abandoned, it will almost certainly be seen that way by historians, just as we now view the hydraulic and mechanical metaphors to be silly. [...]

+		From this simple exercise, we can begin to build the framework of a metaphor-free theory of intelligent human behaviour – one in which the brain isn’t completely empty, but is at least empty of the baggage of the IP metaphor.

+		As we navigate through the world, we are changed by a variety of experiences.
+Of special note are experiences of three types: (1) we observe what is happening around us (other people behaving, sounds of music, instructions directed at us, words on pages, images on screens); (2) we are exposed to the pairing of unimportant stimuli (such as sirens) with important stimuli (such as the appearance of police cars); (3) we are punished or rewarded for behaving in certain ways.

+		We become more effective in our lives if we change in ways that are consistent with these experiences – if we can now recite a poem or sing a song, if we are able to follow the instructions we are given, if we respond to the unimportant stimuli more like we do to the important stimuli, if we refrain from behaving in ways that were punished, if we behave more frequently in ways that were rewarded. [...]

+		The mainstream view is that we, like computers, make sense of the world by performing computations on mental representations of it, but Chemero and others describe another way of understanding intelligent behaviour – as **a direct interaction between organisms and their world.**